HYLAS-2 Commercial Satellite, United Kingdom

 "HYLAS-2 has the capacity to serve around one million broadband customers."

-HYLAS-2 will be launched using the Ariane 5 or Soyuz launch vehicle.
-The satellite will launch from the Guiana Space Centre, Europe's Spaceport in French Guiana.
+HYLAS-2 was launched using the Arianespace Flight VA208 vehicle manufactured by Arianespace, France.
+The satellite was launched along with Intelsat 20 from the Guiana Space Centre, Europe’s Spaceport in Kourou, French Guiana.

 Satellite ground station

-The satellite to be launched into orbit can be controlled by four operational centres in Northern and Southern Africa, Eastern Europe and the Middle East, using ground equipment hardware and software.
-A global satellite configuration and control element (GSCCE) will be used to control and track the satellite using a telemetry tracking and command links (TT&C) system.
+The satellite is controlled by four operational centres in Northern and Southern Africa, Eastern Europe and the Middle East, using ground equipment hardware and software.
+A global satellite configuration and control element (GSCCE) is used to control and track the satellite using a telemetry tracking and command links (TT&C) system.